TalaoDAO/Gaia-X_Talao/README.md

 Talao's choices are :

 * The use of Eidas QWAC certificates as a trusted source.
-These certificates are simple to obtain and easy to use.
-They make it possible to secure SSL connections between a server and a client (https protocol).
+These certificates are easy to obtain and easy to use.
+They make it possible to secure SSL connections between a server and a client (https protocol) while keeping a proof of the legal names of the company.

 * The implementation of the LinkedDomain standard to establish a chain of trust between the domain name (DNS) of the certificate and the keys used for signing VCs.
 It avoids the use of specific non-standard signature suites attached to the certificate.
 This makes key rotation entirely possible, which is not the case with a VC signature directly associated with a certificate.